sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 2. As part of initialization process, the daemon will query the Config DB for an entry called `polling_interval` within a newly proposed table `STORAGEMOND_CONFIG` and use the value to set the looping frequency for getting dynamic informaton.
 In the absense of this table or entry, we would default to 3600 seconds.

+3. Also as part of init, the daemon would reconcile the `STATE_DB`, a JSON file on disk and the current parsed information to calculate the cumulative values of fields that are subject to reset upon reboot.
+More on this is detailed in section [2.4.4](#244-accounting-for-reboots-and-unintended-powercycles) below.

-3. After initialization, the daemon will gather static information utilizing S.M.A.R.T capabilities through instantiated class objects such as SsdUtil and EmmcUtil.
-This information will be subsequently updated in the StateDB.
+4. After initialization, the daemon will gather static information utilizing S.M.A.R.T capabilities through instantiated class objects such as SsdUtil and EmmcUtil.
+This information will be subsequently updated in the `STATE_DB`.

-4. The daemon will parse dynamic attributes also utilizing S.M.A.R.T capabilities via the corresponding class member functions, and update the StateDB per the preset frequency.
+5. The daemon would parse dynamic attributes also utilizing S.M.A.R.T capabilities via the corresponding class member functions, and update the `STATE_DB` per the preset frequency.

-**NOTE:** The design requires a concurrent PR wherein EmmcUtil, SsdUtil classes are enhanced to gather Disk and FS IO Read/Write stats and Reserved Blocks information as detailed in section [2.4.1 below](#241-ssdbase-api-additions).
+**NOTE:** The design requires a concurrent PR where EmmcUtil, SsdUtil classes are enhanced to gather Disk and FS IO Read/Write stats and Reserved Blocks information as detailed in section [2.4.1 below](#241-ssdbase-api-additions).

 This is detailed in the sequence diagram below: